Teen Acne: A Parent's Guide to Safe, Natural Skincare

 What age should a teenager start a skincare routine?

-Most teens benefit from starting a basic skincare routine around ages 11-13 when puberty begins.
+Most teens benefit from starting a basic routine around ages 11-13 when puberty begins.
 This is when oil production increases and acne often first appears.

 What natural ingredients are safe for teen acne?